How to Grow Grapes and Grapevine

 Varieties like Crimson get buds that start flower clusters from the 4th (from the shoot’s base) bud onwards.
-If a dormant cane is pruned back to 2-3 buds, the most fruitful part of the cane where majority of grapes are is removed.
+If a dormant cane is pruned back to 2-3 buds, the most fruitful part of the cane where a majority of grapes are is removed.
 Thus by pruning without proper planning and just pruning everything away, the grower will reduce the crop size.

 Too Vigorous Growth

 Overly vigorous grapevine or excessive fertilization can also be problematic in the blooming stages.
-Just like any other fruit plant, grapevines too produce flowers that need to be pollinated for reproduction.
+Just like any other fruit plant, grapevines produce flowers that need to be pollinated for reproduction.
 The basic instinct of grapevines is to survive and reproduce new grapevines.

 If, in such a case, a grapevine grows too vigorously, it ‘thinks’ that ‘Okay, everything is fine with me and I don’t need to have too many grapes!’
-Hence, it sheds flowers which makes crop lighter.
+Hence, it sheds flowers which makes crops lighter.
 Also in a vigorously growing vine, sunshine can’t penetrate properly.

 Diseases and Pests

-Not only diseases but pests too are responsible for reducing grape production.
+Not only diseases but pests are responsible for reducing grape production.
 Diseases like botrytis and powdery mildew attack flower clusters and thus abort flowers whereas mites attack buds on grapevine themselves.
 Bud mites feed on internal bud tissue, while rust mites mainly feed on the outer bud scales, both damaging the small flower clusters within the buds.

 Use of GA3 (Gibberellic Acid)

 Gibberellic acids are growth hormones produced naturally in plants and affect cell elongation and division in leaves and stems.